Home Home

 (Photograph by Simon Shaw with permission of West Midlands Police.
 Unauthorised reproduction may result in prosecution.)

-Elsewhere in Coventry, the excellent Police Museum in the basement of Coventry Central Police Station houses the remains of the bicycle and some of the evidence gathered after the explosion.
-With the kind permission of its curator, Tony Rose, I was able to photograph the remains of the bicycle in June 2010.
+In June 2010, with the kind permission of the then curator, Tony Rose, I was able to photograph the remains of the bicycle at the museum's previous location in the basement of Little Park Street police station.
 The handlebars, front wheel and carrier basket are missing but remarkably, much of the rest of it is still intact.
 Some parts are dented, rusted, scratched and mangled but others bits are unscathed and look nearly new.
 When Mr Rose opened the cabinet I was hit by the smell of rubber and explosive.
 It was very sad gazing at this unwitting instrument of death and destruction and my thoughts turned to the victims.
 May they all rest in peace.

 * * * * *